-One of two standard techniques is commonly used to perform a facelift procedure.
+One of two standard techniques is commonly used to perform a facelift and necklift procedure.
 The first one is referred to as the skin/SMAS two-layer technique.
 The SMAS, otherwise known as the superficial muscular aponeurotic system, is the stronger, deeper layer of tissue between the muscle and fat.
 This is the type of facelift performed by most surgeons.

 The other technique is the skin/SMAS composite flap.
 This procedure repositions every part of the face that displays signs of aging.
 It provides the unique benefit of giving the patient a superior range of movement in the cheek and malar tissues, which creates a more natural result and prevents the facial stiffness that has been associated with previous facial plastic surgery techniques.
 Using this method, Mr Gwanmesia manipulates the skin within this area to achieve a multidimensional result that tightens and lifts the face.